anubhav2525/learn-java/java basic question.md

     8. Reverse a given number (e.g., 123 → 321)
     9. Find the sum of digits of a number
     10. Print all Armstrong numbers between 1 and 500
+    11. Write a program to display first 10 natural number.
+    12. Write a program to display the sum of first 10 natural number.
+    13. Write a program to display n terms and their sum.
+    14. Write a program to calculate cube, square.
+    15. Write a program to calculate these format

+            1+x+x2+x3+x4
+            1+x2+x4+x6
+            1+x+x3+x5
+            x.x2+x.x3+x.x4

+    16. Write a program to print reverse order form n to 1.
+    17. Write a program to print 1 to N.
+    18. Write a program to find factorial.
+    19. Write a program to find table of N.
+    20. Write a program to find the accept a number and check it is prime number or not.
+    21. Write a program to find all prime number from 1 to N range.
+    22. Write a program to find all prime number from N to M range.
+    23. Write a program to multiply in the order in vertical order.
+        1 X 1 = 1
+        1 X 2 = 2
+        ..
+        1 X 10 = 10

+    24. Write a program to accept number and find digits.
+        Input - 12345
+        Output - 5

+    25. Print Fibonacci Series to N terms

+        0 1 1 2 3 5 8 13 21 34

+    26. Write a program to check prime number.
+    27. Write a program to accept a numbers and sum all and total even are present.

 ### Arrays

     1. Find the sum of all elements in an array
     2. Find the largest element in an array
     3. Find the smallest element in an array